-Description

-To set the summer daylight saving time and time zone for display purposes.

-Displays the UTC and local time.
+Command Description clock To set the summer daylight saving time and time zone for display purposes. show clock detail Displays the UTC and local time.

 To configure the Centralized Management System (CMS) embedded database parameters, use the cms command in EXEC configuration mode.